mpanko/denisasvach/content/projects/double-sided-structure.md

 content:
   - type: text
     content: >-
+      2015

+      The Double-Sided Structure project was created during my student exchange at the Academy of Arts, Architecture and Design in Prague, Czech Republic, in 2015

+      object, dress: Denisa Svachova

+      photo: Filip Kartousek
+  - type: text
-      This work explores the contrast between protection and vulnerability.
+    content: This work explores the contrast between protection and vulnerability.
       Under the name Double-Sided Structure, I created a costume and an object that a person can step into, offering a sense of security.
 Both the costume and object feature distinctive hoods, highlighting the contrast